yktoo/electrodynamics/README.md

-# electrodynamics
+# electrodynamics.info

-The source code of the electrodynamics.info website
+The source code of the [electrodynamics.info](https://electrodynamics.info) website